martinbarge/sml5202-19-Teach/page4.md

     <li lang="zh-Hans">你好</li>
 </ul>
 <p>However, if you recall, in order for screen reading software to pronounce the words correctly, you need to add the &lt;lang="X"&gt; attribute to the tag, where X is the abbreviated language code.<br>
-  <b>For example:</b> In the list above, the tag for the Polish word is &lt;li lang="pl"&gt;, where pl is the abbreviated language code for Polish.
+  <b>For example:</b> In the list above, the tag for the Polish word is <code>&lt;li lang="pl"&gt;</code>, where pl is the abbreviated language code for Polish.
 The language code for the Russian word is "ru" and for the Chinese word "zh-Hans".
 A full listing of the language codes is provided on the <a href="https://www.w3schools.com/tags/ref_language_codes.asp">W3Schools Website</a>.
 </p>
 <hr>